BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 As it is not always feasible to perform such a detailed performance study of the capabilities of different computational devices for particular applications, the benchmarks described in this paper may give a rough understanding of device performance and limitations.

 Rodinia and the original OpenDwarfs benchmark suite focused on collecting a representative set of benchmarks for scientific applications, classified according to dwarfs, with a thorough diversity analysis to justify the addition of each benchmark to the corresponding suite.

-The Scalable Heterogeneous Computing benchmark suite [@danalis2010scalable], unlike OpenDwarfs and Rodinia, supports multiple nodes using MPI for distributed parallelism.
+The Scalable Heterogeneous Computing benchmark suite (SHOC)[@lopez2015examining], unlike OpenDwarfs and Rodinia, supports multiple nodes using MPI for distributed parallelism.
+SHOC supports multiple programming models including OpenCL, CUDA and OpenACC, with benchmarks ranging from targeted tests of particular low-level hardware features to a handful of application kernels.

 All 3 benchmark suites discussed in this Section as they feature an OpenCL implementation and 2 of the 3 have been categorised according to the Dwarf Taxonomy.

+Sun et al.[@sun2016] propose Hetero-Mark, a Benchmark Suite for CPU-GPU Collaborative Computing, which has five benchmark applications each implemented in HCC -- which compiles to OpenCL, HIP -- for a CUDA and Radeon Open Compute back-end, and a CUDA version.
+Meanwhile, Chai by Gómez-Luna et al.[@gomez2017chai], offers 15 applications in 7 different implementations with the focus on supporting integrated architectures.

+These benchmark suites focus on comparison between languages and environments; whereas our work focuses on benchmarking for device specific performance limitations, for example, by examining the problem sizes where these limitations occur -- this is largely ignored by benchmarking suites with fixed problem sizes.
+For these reasons, we introduce the enhanced OpenDwarfs benchmark suite in [Chapter @sec:chapter-3-ode] which covers a wider range of application patterns by focusing exclusively on OpenCL using higher-level benchmarks.

 ### Rodinia

-\todo[inline]{summarise this}

 Che et. al [@che2009rodinia] initially proposed a benchmark suite which cover a wide range of parallel communication patterns.
 Selection is inspired by the Berkeley dwarf taxonomy and the